nabrams/IDD-Fa18-Lab3/README.md

 the addresses you used to output the data all together.
 You could also use the put() function to put 4 bytes for a float, and 2 bytes for an int, so that you have the space laid out.

-**Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**ff
+**Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**

 ### 2. Design your logger